 One form of charcoal you shouldn’t opt for is self-lighting or quick lighting charcoal, as will have more than likely been impregnated with chemicals which although help the coals to light quickly, also results in the coals dying quickly too.

 Instead, we recommend you choose between lumpwood and briquettes.
-Lumpwood is wood which has been fired in a kiln to produce a very combustible form of carbon, and a high-quality lumpwood will burn at higher temperatures.
+Lumpwood is wood that has been fired in a kiln to produce a very combustible form of carbon, and a high-quality lumpwood will burn at higher temperatures.
 Briquettes, on the other hand, are uniformly shaped lumps of fuel made from particles of waste charcoal mixed with a starch binder.
 Once lit, these tend to burn for up to twice as long as lumpwood. (source: John Lewis)

 BBQ Materials – Is It Durable?